This is Part 1 in my How to Make Hard Cider Series, check out Part 2: How to Bottle Hard Cider if you’re in bottling mode.

 By the following day it should really be going good.
 If you don’t see bubbles after 24 hours something might be wrong.
 Give it more time, but if you still have nothing after a few days then something is wrong.
 The only time I have ever had this happen is when I accidentally used cider that had a preservative in it.
 That was a sad time.

 Now just let it ferment until it’s done.
 You’ll know because it will completely stop bubbling.
 This can take anywhere from 2-4 weeks, depending on many factors, but temperature is one.
 When it’s warmer it will be done quicker.
 Mark on your calender the day you brew.
-I’ll let you know when mine is done and we’ll move on to How to Make Hard Cider Part 2: Bottle it!
+I’ll let you know when mine is done and we’ll move on to How to Bottle Hard Cider.

 Oh, which reminds me… if you don’t want to buy empty bottles for bottling your cider you better start drinking some beer and saving your bottles!
 I like to use the ones that come with a flip top (grolsch bottles), then I don’t have to buy bottle caps.
 Either kind will work, though.
 Think about what you want to use, then drink the beer that corresponds with that and save the bottles.
 How’s that for a homework assignment?
 Happy brewing!